smhs4/gb3-resources/README.md

+**This is Andy Hu's branch of GB3 project with completely re-written CPU core.
+The new core (under hardware/dragonfly_v/verilog) achieves higher performance than the reference design (under hardware/processor/verilog), while consuming less than half of logical resources and lower power**

 # gb3
 **Note that commands in this README.md are run either on your local host terminal, or on a Docker container terminal.
 We highlight where to run a command immediately prior to the command itself.
 Make sure that you take care to note this.**